Greenland and the European Union: OCT status

-Up to 2006, all EU funds to Greenland (then €42.8 million per year) went via the EU–Greenland fishing agreement.
-Between 2007 and 2013, the EU provided €25 million per year outside of fishing.
-It has been given aid since it pulled out of the EU (see below) in 1985 to roughly the same amount it was previously receiving in EU structural funds (which it lost the right to receive due to its secession).
+Up to 2006, all EU funds to Greenland (then € 42.8 million per year) went via the EU-Greenland fishing agreement.
+Between 2007 and 2013, the EU provided € 25 million per year outside of fishing.
+Greenland has been given aid since it pulled out of the EU (see below) in 1985 to roughly the same amount it was previously receiving in EU structural funds (which it lost the right to receive due to its secession).
 This amounted to about 7% of Greenland's budget.
 The amount paid via the fishing agreement was in return for EU vessels fishing in Greenland's waters and to help restructure Greenland's fishing fleet.
 However, this deal was struck down by the European Court of Auditors, who held that the amount the EU was paying was too high for the quantity of fish caught.